 Sandor Boldog: Correct, exactly.
 I think it all starts with planning – so I try to plan my day the night before and try to stick to that plan as much as possible.
 If I wait until the morning I’m already behind the curve and there’s a chance my day will get hijacked before it even gets started.
 And so I try to plan things out well ahead of time, and generally, that starts even further back to very broad high-level monthly planning and then on a weekly basis what am I going to accomplish this week and then breaking that down again the night before trying to set the focus to the next day.

-Product Gym: Do you ever get stuck and if you do, how do you get unstuck?
+Product Gym: Do you ever get stuck and if so, how do you get unstuck?

 Sandor Boldog:I do and usually when that happens it means I need to take a break.
 Even if it’s just 10 minutes of time for meditation to clear my mind and allow me to refocus.
 That usually happens because I’ve gotten out of focus and I’m taking on or tackling too many things at once and I need to clear my head for a few minutes and allow myself to refocus.